Skip to main content

 Blog Uninsured Motorist Protection

-Understanding Uninsured Motorist Coverage in Ontario
+Understanding uninsured motorist coverage in Ontario

 In Ontario, all drivers must carry a minimum amount of insurance.
 Unfortunately, there are still many people who can be found driving without insurance.
 For this reason, it is mandatory to have uninsured motorist (UM) to protect you financially.